 Hyperkalemia: Patients should be told not to use salt substitutes containing potassium without consulting their physician.

 Neutropenia: Patients should be told to report promptly any indication of infection (e.g., sore throat, fever) which may be a sign of neutropenia.

-Pregnancy: Female patients of childbearing age should be told about the consequences of exposure to ACE inhibitors.
-These patients should be asked to report pregnancies to their physicians as soon as possible.
+Pregnancy: Female patients of childbearing age should be told about the consequences of exposure to Vaseretic during pregnancy.
+Discuss treatment options with women planning to become pregnant.
+Patients should be asked to report pregnancies to their physicians as soon as possible.

 NOTE: As with many other drugs, certain advice to patients being treated with Vaseretic is warranted.
 This information is intended to aid in the safe and effective use of this medication.
 It is not a disclosure of all possible adverse or intended effects.